qapage/qapage.github.io/about.md

 active: about
 ---

-Software is everywhere, but truly reliable software is still a rare commodity.
-In a world where a single bug can ground airplanes, prevent medications from being prescribed, or block financial transactions, the stakes are higher than ever.

-So, how can we ensure that critical software is both reliable and works as expected in every scenario?
-While achieving 100% uptime is an impossible goal, it’s essential to plan for graceful degradation and build resilient systems that minimize the impact of any outages.

-Over the years, I’ve learned a lot from my experience working across various stages of the software lifecycle and with organizations of all sizes, each with their own unique needs and customer expectations.
-In this space, I’d like to share some of the lessons I’ve learned and offer thoughts on what I believe are important considerations for anyone looking to build and maintain reliable software in today’s world.
+### The Critical Pursuit of Software Reliability
+In today's digital landscape, software permeates every aspect of our lives, yet truly reliable software remains elusive.
+When a single bug can ground fleets of aircraft, disrupt medication dispensing systems, or freeze financial markets, the consequences of failure have never been more severe.

+#### The Reality of Reliability
+Creating dependable software isn't about achieving perfect uptime—it's about designing systems that degrade gracefully under stress and recover swiftly after failure.
+True reliability comes from anticipating problems rather than simply reacting to them.
+My journey across various stages of the software lifecycle—from startups to enterprises, from development to operations—has taught me valuable lessons about building systems that withstand the pressures of real-world deployment.
+Each organization faced distinct challenges, served different users, and operated under unique constraints, yet certain reliability principles remained constant.

+#### What Lies Ahead
+In the coming posts, I'll share practical insights drawn from these experiences—not abstract theories, but battle-tested approaches that have proven effective across diverse environments.
+These perspectives aim to serve both technical leaders making strategic decisions and practitioners implementing solutions on the ground.
+Whether you're designing critical infrastructure or building consumer applications, the principles of reliability engineering offer a framework for creating software that users can genuinely depend on—even when things inevitably go wrong.

 More about me at [Deepak](https://www.linkedin.com/in/deepakbhaskaran/)